mirte-robot/mirte-documentation/doc/supported_hardware.rst

          from mirte_robot import robot
          mirte = robot.createRobot()

-         mirte.getPinValue()
-         mirte.setPinValue()

-      Setting a pin can be either 'analog' (PWM) or 'digital'.
-The pin itself can be defined as the print on the MCU (e.g. 'A2'). you can have a look in the web interface to see all options.
+         mirte.getAnalogPinValue()

+      .. autoclass:: robot::Robot
+         :members: setAnalogPinValue, getAnalogPinValue, setDigitalPinValue, getDigitalPinValue
+         :undoc-members:
+         :noindex:

    .. group-tab:: Blockly

-      Blocky code
+      TODO

 .. warning::
     Currently there is no check on whether a pin is already in use by some hardware defined in the yaml configuration discussed earlier.
-Therefore there is no expected behaviour when using getting or setting raw pins.
+Therefore there is no expected behavior when using getting or setting raw pins.

 DC Motor
 ========

-Depending on the type of
+Depending on the type of motor controller used, you can control a motor.

 L9110S
 ------